 All you have to do is fill out your name, email address and password.

-When using Outlook 2016 as part of an Office 365 subscription, you get an even simpler dialog and all you need to fill out is your email address;
+When using Outlook for Office 365, Outlook 2019 or Outlook 2016 you’ll get an even simpler dialog and all you need to fill out is your email address;

 Use an App Password

 If you have Two-Step Verification enabled for your account and are using Outlook 2013 or previous or an msi-version of Outlook 2016, you’ll need to supply a special App Password instead of your regular password.

 You can create such a password by going to the Security section of the Microsoft Account Management page, click the “more security options” link at the bottom and then finally click on the “Create a new app password” link.

 Another common reason for Auto Account Setup to fail is also related to your Microsoft Account configuration; Your Primary Alias.

 When the Primary Alias isn’t set to an @outlook.com address or another domain from the list below, Auto Account Setup won’t be able to find your mailbox.
 Supported domains are;